Competent, reliable and affordable: hiring the perfect skipper for your yacht

 Woman holding her Smartphone in front a a sea

-Embarking on the quest for the perfect skipper is an expedition in its own right.
+Embarking on the quest for a boat skipper is an expedition in its own right.
 Dive deep into research, weighing both safety and interpersonal synergy.
 It's paramount that the chosen individual not only wields technical prowess but also harmonises with your envisioned sea journey.
-Forge connections with fellow mariners either through forums, yacht clubs, or simply those you meet dockside at marinas; their shared experiences and insights can be invaluable.
-And if ever in doubt, your local dealer remains a beacon of knowledge.
-Harness this expansive network as you navigate the intricacies of your yacht crew recruitment journey.
+Your local dealer should be the first to talk to about your project.
+As he remains a beacon of knowledge, you can not only harness this expansive network.
+He will help to configure your new yacht to cater the needs of a crewed motor yacht.
+As you further navigate the intricacies of your yacht crew recruitment journey, you may want to forge connections with fellow mariners either through forums, yacht clubs, or simply those you meet dockside at marinas.
+Their shared experiences and insights can be invaluable.

 Share this article